JustinYSJSU/text_analysis/README.md

   - Translation: Translate given file or text to a selected langauges (100+ available).
   - Keyword Analysis: Find the most relevant words or phrases in the text.
   - Part of Speech Analysis: Find the most common parts of speech in the text.
+  - Exportation: Export your analysis results to a .txt file.

 ## Technologies
 - Python